khulnasoft-lab/design.khulnasoft.com/contents/components/pagination.md

 ### When not to use

-- If content is not part of the same set, consider using [navigation](/regions/navigation) instead.
 - If the content is not part of the same set, consider using [navigation](/regions/navigation) instead.
 - If you need to navigate between steps in a flow, consider using the [path](/components/path) component or [buttons](/components/button) instead.